1. SaaS Sales Training: Before you Start

 Think about some of the best strategies that teachers in traditional classrooms use.

 Let’s take the following example: “See.
 Do.
 Teach.”
 This is a phrase that’s widely adopted by teachers who are looking to make effective students.

 If you want your salespeople to be as effective as possible, you have to show them what to do, ask them to do it, and then require that they teach someone else how to do it.
 Not only is this repetitive.
 It also requires your team to show their skills in three different ways.

 After a student (or salesperson) achieves this line of practice, they are said to have mastered the material.
 However, we all know that one listen-in and two practice calls aren’t enough to make effective salespeople.

 Reacting to Progress Made as a Coach

-When you’re teaching a new or old group of salespeople, you should see the act more as a way of coaching them rather than training them.
-As we’re sure you know, your role as a teacher for the sales team is to give individuals feedback based on what they do.
+When you’re teaching a new or old group of salespeople, you should see the act more as a way of coaching them, rather than training them.
+We’re sure you know, your role as a coach for the sales team is to give individuals feedback based on what they do.

 Rather than dictating how they should conduct sales calls, you should give the salesperson feedback based on what they could improve on.
 Don’t forget to highlight things they’ve done correctly as this will enforce them to do those things correctly again.

 As you’re acting as a coach, it’s also essential to focus on one performance indicator at a time.
 Think about the one quality that you think would send this salesperson above and beyond as they’re conducting sales calls and conferences.